 - discipline and grievances

-An employer has to make what are called “reasonable adjustments” to avoid a disabled person being put at a disadvantage compared to non-disabled people in the workplace.
+Comprehensive information about the practical implications for employers and employees is available from ACAS.
+For example, an employer has to make what are called “reasonable adjustments” to avoid a disabled person being put at a disadvantage compared to non-disabled people in the workplace.
 These measures might be, for example, adjusting working hours or providing a special piece of equipment to help do the job.

 Schools or other education providers must not treat disabled students unfavourably.
 This includes direct discrimination such as refusing admission to a student because of an impairment, or preventing a disabled pupil from going outside at break time because it takes too long to get there, as well as indirect discrimination, such as only providing application forms in one format that may not be accessible.